Interaction-Gaming/OnDemand/README.md

 # Copy Game resources
-Before opening the game all resources should be copied to the 'Libray' folder This is done by calling ``copyCommonFolder()``, `copyGameScriptFolder()` and `copyGameResources()` functions
+Before opening the game all resources should be copied to the 'Libray' folder This is done by calling ``copyCommonFolder()``, `copyGameScriptFolder()` and `copyGameResources()` functions The app should use the `GameConfiguration.json` file inorder to detect the correct folders' path for the game's resources & scripts

 # Open Game
 Opening the game is done inside the web view